Charles F. Haanel: Career as financial success writer

 Haanel's book The Master Key System was published in 1912, when he was 46 years old.
 It is written in the form of a course in New Thought, mental development, financial success, and personal health.
 The book was heavily promoted in the pages of Elizabeth Towne's New Thought magazine The Nautilus.
 By 1933 it had allegedly sold over 200,000 copies worldwide.
 Haanel practiced the financial principles he preached, and was a self-made success who owned several major companies.
 According to Stevens, writing in 1909, "He was president of the Continental Commercial Company, president of the Sacramento Valley Improvement Company, and president of the Mexico Gold & Silver Mining Company."

 The original Master Key System contained 24 parts or modules of study.
 The allegedly "lost" chapters of the Master Key System, chapters 25–28, which are found in some editions, are not original, but have been copied from the chapters 11–14 of A book about You.
 Among the key points of Haanel's system are what he refers to as the laws of concentration, attraction, and harmonious thinking and action.
 Unique to the Master Key System is a set of exercises that accompany each chapter, and which are systematically building upon each other — they are what makes the Master Key System a system.
 Another important aspect of the Master Key System is the element of "Truth".
 The understanding of "Truth" is derived from the understanding that Spirit is all there is, and that it cannot be other than perfect.
 Truth provides readers/students with certainty, courage and determination to change their life for the better.

 In addition to the Master Key System, Haanel wrote several other books including Mental Chemistry, published in 1922, The New Psychology, published in 1924, A Book about You, published in 1927, and The Amazing Secrets of the Yogi, co-authored with Victor Simon Perera and published in 1937.

 Influence on other writers

 In 1919, Napoleon Hill wrote Haanel a letter thanking him for The Master Key System.
 In the letter Hill stated, "My present success and the success which has followed my work as President of the Napoleon Hill Institute is due largely to the principles laid down in The Master-Key System."

 Haanel was quoted in the best-selling self-help book The Secret by Rhonda Byrne, published in 2007.

+Actor and former football player Terry Crews has said about The Master Key System, "I have read hundreds of personal development books, but this is the one that clearly showed me how to visualize, contemplate, and focus on what I truly wanted.
+It revealed to me that we only get what we desire most, and to apply myself with a laserlike focus upon a goal, task or project.
+That in order to 'have', you must 'do', and in order to 'do', you must 'be' - and this process is immediate. [...]
+I also reread it probably once a month to keep my vision clear."